Jury convicts Red Bluff man of murder

 A Red Bluff police officer fired several shots at Cain but missed him as he turned onto South Jackson Street, police reported.

-As the high-speed chase continued on South Jackson, the rope dragging Gregory behind the motorcycle came loose, leaving the victim dead in the roadway, the district attorney’s office said.
+As the high speed chase continued on South Jackson, the rope dragging Gregory behind the motorcycle came loose, leaving the victim dead in the roadway, the D.A.’s office said.

 Cain continued to flee police but was apprehended when he crashed the Honda motorcycle while trying to enter Interstate 5 off Main Street.

-Cain is scheduled to appear in court for sentencing at 9 a.m. on Sept.
+Cain is scheduled to appear in court for sentencing at 9 a.m., Sept.
 22.

-Red Bluff Police Detective Sean Baxter led the team that investigated the case and contributed to the prosecution.
+Red Bluff Police Det.
+Sean Baxter led the team that investigated the case and contributed to the prosecution.